gabrielhartmann/docker/docs/sources/reference/api/docker_remote_api_v1.19.md

 by `name`.

 If `name` is a specific name and tag (e.g. ubuntu:latest), then only that image (and its parents) are returned.
-If `name` is an image ID, similarly only tha image (and its parents) are returned, but with the exclusion of the 'repositories' file in the tarball, as there were no image names referenced.
+If `name` is an image ID, similarly only that image (and its parents) are returned, but with the exclusion of the 'repositories' file in the tarball, as there were no image names referenced.